DarkSector/best-practices-for-fastapi-on-inferentia/README.md

 ## 2. AWS Inferentia NeuronCores

-Each Inferentia chip has 4 NeuronCores available that share the system vCPUs and memory.
-The table below shows a breakdown of NeuroCores available for different Inf1 instance sizes.
+Each Inferentia1 chip has 4 NeuronCoresV1 available that share the system vCPUs and memory.
+The table below shows a breakdown of NeuronCores available for different Inf1 instance sizes.

 | Instance Size | # Accelerators| # NeuronCores| vCPUs | Memory (GiB) |